j-berg-au/BOUNDLESS/content/Storymaster/Crafting a Combat/Generic Enemies/Generic Amplifiers.md

 - Bonus Actions
 - Elite (generally higher power)
 - More turns per round
-- Resistances & Vulnerabilities
-	- These always come tied together.
-If a creature resists one thing, it must be vulnerable to something else.
-Thus, this Amplifier doesn't increase the Difficulty Points
 ##### Floating
 A Floating character ignores **Slowing Terrain** and hazardous terrain that would require them to step on it to take effect.
 ##### Undead